logo

 Overview

-Over several years cartoonist Art Spiegelman interviews his aging Jewish father, Vladek, to record his survival in Nazi-occupied Poland during World War II, including roughly 10 months in the infamous Auschwitz concentration camp (for this guide, “Spiegelman” refers to the author, while “Art” refers to his presentation of himself in the text).
-In the 1930s Vladek is a talented, multilingual salesman who weds the intelligent Anja Zylberberg.
-As the couple have a child, Richieu, and treat Anja’s severe depression, Nazi Germany ignites a new wave of anti-Semitism throughout Europe.
+Over several years, cartoonist Art Spiegelman interviews his aging Jewish father, Vladek, to record his survival in Nazi-occupied Poland during World War II, including roughly 10 months in the infamous Auschwitz concentration camp (for this guide, “Spiegelman” refers to the author, while “Art” refers to his presentation of himself in the text).
+In the 1930s, Vladek is a talented, multilingual salesman who weds the intelligent Anja Zylberberg.
+As the couple has a child, Richieu, and treats Anja’s severe depression, Nazi Germany ignites a new wave of antisemitism throughout Europe.
 When the Nazis invade Poland, Vladek reluctantly fights on the frontlines before facing capture and internment in a POW camp that purposely places Jewish prisoners in squalid conditions.
 Upon release, Vladek sneaks back into German-controlled territory to reunite with Anja and her family.

 Now a prisoner at Auschwitz, Vladek avoids elimination by teaching English to a Polish supervisor.
 The supervisor transfers Vladek to a tin shop, where he appeases his communist superior with food, and Vladek eventually becomes a shoe repairer.
 Learning that Anja is alive in the nearby Birkenau camp, Vladek reconnects with her and saves a stash of cigarettes to trade for her transfer to Auschwitz.
 They must avoid Nazi guards, however, with Vladek suffering a beating on one occasion.